 |Car insurance company||Jaguar E-Pace||Jaguar F-Pace||Jaguar I-Pace||Jaguar XE||Jaguar XF|

 Jaguar features that impact insurance costs

 Jaguar vehicles come with many safety features, some that are standard and others that can be added to the car for an additional price.
-Having Jagaur’s InControl and Advanced Driver Assistance Systems (ADAS) features can make a difference in helping drivers to avoid hazards and accidents on the road while driving.
+Having Jaguar's InControl and Advanced Driver Assistance Systems (ADAS) features may make a difference in helping drivers to avoid hazards and accidents on the road while driving.
 Some of these features include:

-- Lane keep assist: Like many new vehicles in dealerships today, Jaguar vehicles can come with this feature.
-It will alert drivers when their car may be drifting out of the lane and apply a small pressure to the steering wheel to alert the driver to guide the vehicle back in line.
+- Lane keep assist: Many new Jaguar vehicles have lane keep assist technology that alerts drivers when their car may be drifting out of the lane and guides the steering wheel back into the correct position.

-- Traffic sign recognition: While driving, the car will display speed limits and other signs visibly to the driver.
-This can be helpful for those driving on unfamiliar roads to help them stay within the speed limit and read traffic signs.
+- Traffic sign recognition: While driving, some Jaguar models may display speed limits and other signs to the driver.
+This could be helpful for maintaining a safe traveling speed and adhering to all road regulations.

 - Rear collision monitor: Sensors at the back of the Jaguar can detect when the vehicle behind it is not slowing down.
 If the vehicle may pose a collision threat, your Jaguar will automatically flash its hazard lights to try and alert the other driver.

 - Adaptive cruise control: In heavy traffic, this system will control your distance from the car ahead of you to maintain safe spacing.